NarainritKaruna/karuna/content/about/header/index.md

 My research primarily focuses on cardiovascular disease and translational research using preclinical models and human studies, particularly diabetic cardiomyopathy and heart failure.

-The page you are reading is based on a markdown file- look in `content/about/` to edit.
-There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.